Engineering tunable decoherence-free subspaces with collective atom-cavity interactions: Introduction

-A decoherence-free subspace (DFS) allows for exactly this, by taking advantage of the structure of quantum decoherence in order to remove it completely in a quantum system~\cite{Wu2017,Karasik2008,Lidar2012,Reilly2022,RubiesBigorda2024}.
+A decoherence-free subspace (DFS) allows for exactly this, by taking advantage of the structure of quantum decoherence in order to remove it completely in a quantum system~\cite{Wu2017,Karasik2008,Lidar2014,Reilly2022,RubiesBigorda2024}.
 In a DFS, one engineers the dissipation to stabilize the desired quantum states against the dominant external noise sources.
+Contrastingly, DFSs arise in quantum resetting schemes~\cite{Diniz2024} where this stabilization prohibits the system from returning to its original state.
 A promising approach in engineering dissipation is the use of dissipative cavity modes, where one controls the coupling of an atomic ensemble to the cavity mode via a dynamical driving protocol~\cite{Ritsch2013,Reilly2022,Chitra2015,Damanet2019}.
 These protocols have the advantage of removing the need for full control over all constituents of the quantum system, while the global coupling to the cavity mode creates a collective DFS.
 Such implementations have been discussed in the context of quantum computation and quantum sensing~\cite{Lidar1998,Fortunato2002,Hamann2021,Horodecki2009,DallaTorre2013} where they allow stable coherence over longer timescales.
 However, the reduction of the required control in such implementations comes at the cost of their universality because, in general, they only protect against a subset of all possible errors.
 As a result, useful platforms and protocols which formulate a highly controllable DFS are extremely valuable.

 In this paper, we describe the generation and control of a multi-dimensional DFS which is completely insensitive to decoherence from photon loss.
 We consider a collection of atoms coupled to a cavity, each with three relevant internal levels, thereby leading to collective $\mathrm{SU}(3)$ dynamics.
 This model has been studied in several theoretical works in the context of cavity-mediated transitions between hyperfine states~\cite{Masson2017,Masson2019,Grimsmo2013,Chen2012,Dimer2007,Zhang2018}, and has been realized in experiments using $\prescript{87}{}{\text{Rb}}$~\cite{Zhiqiang2017,Baden2014}.
 Here, we develop a theory to analytically describe a DFS by exactly diagonalizing the non-Hermitian jump operators in the symmetric state manifold.